jrs-innovation-center/CODEcampAS/2-first-web-site/ids-and-classes.md

-# ids and classes
+# Ids and Classes

-In every HTML Element you can add two attributes to help with element identification.
+In every HTML Element there are two attributes that can help with element identification.
 The two attributes are `id` and `class`.

 ## id